Xinglab/PEGASAS/README.md

 PEGASAS correlation -h
 usage: PEGASAS correlation [-h] [-o OUT_DIR] [--GO] [--GO-only]
                            [-b GO_BACKGROUND_GENE_LIST]
+                           [--GOdb-versions GODB_VERSIONS]
                            signatureScorebySample PSIbySample groupNameOrder

 required arguments:
   signatureScorebySample
-                        TSV format list of gene signature scores, where each column is one sample and the corresponding score PSIbySample           TSV format matrix of PSI values where each column is one sample and each row is one splicing event groupNameOrder        File containing a comma-separated string of group name orders.
+                        A TSV format list of gene signature score where each column is one sample and the corresponding score.
+  PSIbySample           A TSV format matrix of PSI values where each column is
+                        one sample and each row is one splicing event. groupNameOrder        A file contains a comma-separated string of group name orders.
 The group name should match group info list in the pathway score calculation step.
-This is useful for the heatmap visualization
+This is useful for the heatmap visualization.

 optional arguments:
   -h, --help            show this help message and exit -o OUT_DIR, --out-dir OUT_DIR
-                        Name of folder for analysis output --GO                  Performs GO analysis
+                        Output folder name of the analysis.
+  --GO                  Perform GO analysis.
-  --GO-only             Only performs GO analysis.
-Requires to provide background
+  --GO-only             Only perform GO analysis.
+Needs to provide background
-                        gene list for p-value calculation (see -b GO_BACKGROUND_GENE_LIST) -b GO_BACKGROUND_GENE_LIST, --GO-background-gene-list GO_BACKGROUND_GENE_LIST
+                        gene list for p-value calculation.
+  -b GO_BACKGROUND_GENE_LIST, --GO-background-gene-list GO_BACKGROUND_GENE_LIST
-                        Provides background gene list for GO analysis bias correction and should contain genes
-                        participated in the splicing analysis.
-Required for GO- only mode
+                        Provides background gene list for GO analysis bias correction.
+This background list should contain genes involved in the splicing analysis.
+Required under GO- only mode.
+  --GOdb-versions GODB_VERSIONS
+                        Specify EnrichR GO db versions.
+Default is the 2017 version used in our PNAS paper PMID: 32086391

 ```
 Note:
 About the input PSIbySample TSV format: first 8 columns are used to define splicing events using gene name, AC, chrome, strand, and key coordinates following rMATS output format.
-See ([toy example]https://github.com/Xinglab/PEGASAS/tree/master/example) for a concrete example.\
+See [toy example](https://github.com/Xinglab/PEGASAS/tree/master/example) for a concrete example.
 ### Example PEGASAS run
 Here are commands for a test run using [toy example files](https://github.com/Xinglab/PEGASAS/tree/master/example) provided in the example folder in the package.\
 Go to PEGASAS folder: